Rizi2001/TechGallery/README.md

 - [Web Scraping]
 	- Daraz.pk website's crawler collecting information about any given product
 	- MorningStar Financials web crawler to generate daily market reports

+- [Whisper Speech to Text]
+	- Whisper model Speech to Text and conversion of audio files from OPUS to MP3.

 Feel free to explore each category to discover more about my projects and my journey as a developer.